 Organix have so many great snacky products but my favourite have to be their rice cakes.
 I love that I can spread a bit of peanut butter on them or give them as is when we are out and about in the pram.

-I love to cut up fingers of cucumber and carrot to offer Dex as a little snack.
+I love to cut up fingers of cucumber, pepper and carrot to offer Dex as a little snack.
 They’re great for soothing sore gums when he is teething and let him practise chewing on something a little harder.
 Can’t get much healthier than a veg stick!

 I hope this post has given you some inspiration for some baby led weaning snack ideas.
 What do you offer your baby for a snack?
 Anything I’ve missed?